 Responsibility to Ask Questions and Share Information

 To safeguard your right to purchase appropriate coverage at a competitive price, you should ask questions about your policy so that you understand what it covers and what your obligations are under it.
-You can access information though brochures and websites, as well as through one-on-one meetings with your broker, agent, or company representative.
+You can access information through brochures and websites, as well as through one-on-one meetings with your broker, agent, or company representative.
 You have the option to shop the marketplace for the combination of coverages and service levels that best suits your insurance needs.
-To maintain your protection against loss, you must promptly inform your insurance company or broker or agent of any change in your circumstances.
+To maintain your protection against loss, you must promptly inform your insurance company or broker, or agent of any change in your circumstances.

 Right to Complaint Resolution